Skip to Content

 It’s well worth walking through the lobby.
 And keep an eye out for autos from the hotel’s antique car collection, which often hang out by the curb near the main entrance.

-the lightner museum is housed in a former gilded age hotel called the alcazar.
+The lightner museum is housed in a former gilded age hotel called the alcazar.

 7. Catty corner from Casa Monica is the former Alcazar Hotel.
 Opened in 1889, this hotel with a motif inspired by Moorish Spain, was quite posh by not as high end as the other two.